 The real cost is not what the victims will pay to get (or not get the keys) the data back.
 The devastation, loss of productivity, economic profits, lives and reputations outweigh the ransom.
 The recovery efforts are enormous and the post recovery impacts on organizational changes that follow are huge.
 We looked at this in our “Aftermath of Wannacry” in our blog months ago (“https://www.enduradata.com/aftermath-wannacry-ransomware”) and the costs continue to mount without bounds.

 We re-visited the costs in the “real costs of data loss article” (https://www.enduradata.com/real-costs-of-data-loss-imperfect-backups).

 In monetary terms, it is hard to quantify, but we have seen numbers ranging from $700,000 to $56 millions per hit.
 If recent history is a benchmark, costs will only continue to soar and the number of soft targets will continue to go up.
 As of this writing, I did not see any statistics about deaths or severe effects on the health of patients yet.

 I believe that we must combine various tactics and strategies to protect important data wherever and whatever it is.

-We believe that we must use some lessons we’ve learned from ecosystems, the natural world and the natural sciences to protect all digital assets and have an effective disaster recovery.
+We believe that we must use some lessons we’ve learned from ecosystems, the natural world and the natural sciences to protect all digital assets and have effective disaster recovery strategies.
 Systems staff and management must consider the following: